pottekkat/personal-website/content/posts/changing-beliefs/index.md

 If a test to detect a disease whose prevalence is 1/1000 has a false positive rate of 5%, what is the chance that a person found to have a positive result actually has the disease, assuming that you know nothing else about the person's symptoms or signs?
 {{< /blockquote >}}

-Every once in a while some variation of the following question shows up on social media, sparking a debate between confused normal people until someone shows up in the comments with the idea of changing beliefs, more popularly known as the Bayes Theorem.

-This time, this was along another debate around the activities or the competency of the United States Department of Health and Human Services, The HHS.
+Every once in a while, some variation of this question shows up on social media, filling the comments section with intuitive but incorrect answers until someone shows up and solves the problem mathematically (or `@AskPerplexity` it nowadays).
+This time, it showed up in a [reply to a tweet](https://x.com/jeremykauffman/status/1898011686558196194) dunking the new leadership of the United States Department of Health and Human Services (HHS).

-This is the introduction.
+When this question was originally proposed, an overwhelming majority of people, including doctors and medical students from Harvard teaching hospitals, thought the patient in the question had a **95% chance** of actually having the disease when the correct answer is closer to **just 2%**.

+While this question is phrased awkwardly and has some missing data, the reason why people make guesses closer to 95% instead of 2% is because of the counterintuitive nature of probability.
+After all, if the test only has a 5% false positive rate, i.e., incorrectly predicting a person has the disease while they don't, it feels reasonable to guess that 95% of the time, the test would correctly guess the person has the disease.

+But even if we assume the test could correctly predict a person has the disease when they actually have the disease with complete certainty, i.e., a 100% true positive rate, the answer is still 2%.
+Let's break down the mathematics to see this with clarity.

+Here's what we know:

+$$
+\text{Prevalence of the disease: } P(D) = \frac{1}{1000}
+$$

+$$
+\text{False positive rate: } P(+ \mid \neg D) = 5\% = \frac{5}{100}
+$$

+> **Note**: $P(D)$ is the initial probability of having the disease before knowing the test result.

+With this information, we have to find the probability of having the disease given a positive test result, i.e., $P(D \mid +)$

 {{< rawhtml >}}